runescapejon/PokeTextures/README.md

 # PokeTextures
-Allow you to edit Custom Texture ingame without using NBTEditor Commands are `/ptgive <pokemon> <PlayerName> <Value>` now the value means this you know how you have in your texturepack the `Custom-ghost` well example it would be `/ptgive Lugia runescapejon ghost` same goes for the command `/pts` but it don't give anyone the pokemon it just spawn it exactly like /pokespawn in pixelmon if you want more information about Custom-Texture please read this wiki that the Pixelmon Team has provided for all of us https://pixelmonmod.com/wiki/index.php?title=Custom_textures
+This plugin allows you to edit Custom Textures ingame without using NBTEditor.
+Commands are `/ptgive <pokemon> <PlayerName> <Value>` now, for example, the value means the `Custom-ghost` in your texture pack and it would be `/ptgive Lugia runescapejon ghost`.
+Same goes for the command /pts but it doesn't give anyone the pokemon it just spawns the pokemon the way `/pokespawn` in pixelmon would.
+If you want more information about Custom-Textures please read the following wiki that the Pixelmon Team has provided for all of us https://pixelmonmod.com/wiki/index.php?title=Custom_textures